-While it’s important to make sure you’ve said yes to the right dress, it’s just as important to have stationery that reflects your wedding aesthetic.
-After all, your invitation is the first glimpse your guests get into your wedding style.
+While it’s important to make sure you’ve said yes to the right dress, it’s just as crucial to have stationery that reflects your wedding's theme.
+After all, your invitation will be your guests' first impression of your wedding style.

-If you’re going for a clean, minimal look for your nuptials, we’ve rounded up some of our favorite elegant yet pared-down invitations.
-These designs emphasize simple text and language, modern typography, and the use of negative space and really prove that sometimes, less is more.
+So, if you’re going for a clean, minimal look for your nuptials, we’ve rounded up some of our favorite elegant yet pared-down invitations.
+These minimalist wedding invitations emphasize simple text and language, modern typography, and the use of negative space, proving that, sometimes, less is more.

 This simple invitation suite features clean lines and typography paired with sparse blocks of text; spelling out the wedding date instead of using numerals adds emphasis and makes the celebration date stand out.

-The deliberate use on blank space on this design by Refine Studio feels like a welcome breath of fresh air.
+The deliberate use of blank space in this design feels like a breath of fresh air.
 We also love that the text is simple and straightforward, only including the essentials.

-Keep things chic and simple by combining minimal typography with card stock in a just-barely-there shade of blush.
+Keep things chic and simple by combining minimal typography with card stock in a barely-there shade of blush.

-The combination of Roman and italicized type helps put emphasis on the most pertinent invitation details, while the staggered blocks of text keep the overall design balanced and on point.
-Invitation design by Brylo Wed.
+The combination of Roman and italicized type helps put emphasis on the most pertinent invitation details.
+And the staggered blocks of text keep the overall design balanced and on point.

-This stationery suite by Goods Gang features a vellum wedding invitation—a translucent sheet that has a dreamy, ethereal quality and stands out from the stack.
-The full suite is typography heavy and pleasingly minimal, and the neutral, earthy color palette was chosen to match the colors of the wedding flowers.
+This stationery suite features a vellum wedding invitation—a translucent sheet that has a dreamy, ethereal quality and stands out from the stack.
+The full suite uses typography that's heavy but pleasingly minimal, and the neutral, earthy color palette was chosen to match the colors of the wedding flowers.

-This pared-down wedding invitation by Artifact Uprising proves that breaking the rules of hyphenation can be totally chic.
+This pared-down wedding invitation proves that breaking the rules of hyphenation can be totally chic.